hapax/hapax.github.io/assets/chuzenji.md

 The fact that we may be rushing headlong into it, as a matter of thermodynamic necessity, does not comfort me.

-I head back down to the main street, no plans in mind, no islands for life to eat away at.
+I head back down to the main street, no plans in mind, nothing for life to nibble at.
 By the ramp, England's hypothesis is illustrated by the wildflowers sprouting through the gravel of a tumbledown plot.
 At the back, a rusty lean-to

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />